kaleido-public/django-client-framework/doc-src/source/intro/manage-backend-permissions.rst

     ``GET``
         When visiting a model collection, only objects that the authenticated user has permission to view are displayed.
-If the user has no ``read`` permission on any object of the model, then the result is an empty list.
+If the user has no ``read`` permission to any object of the model, then the result is an empty list.

         .. code-block::